How Donation Works

 Have questions about how donation and transplantation works?
 We understand, donation is a complex process.
 The following information will help you make your donation decision.
 Here’s what you need to know.

 Who can donate?

-Not everyone who passes away can be an organ, eye or tissue donor.
+Not everyone who passes away can be an organ donor.
 In fact, only a very small percentage of people die in a way that allows for their organs to be recovered for transplant.
 Because organs must continue to receive blood to be viable for transplant, most organ donors are those who suffer a traumatic injury that leads to brain death.